The Practice Assist Medicare Benefits Schedule (MBS) Tool Kit page is being updated. New information will be available once construction is complete.

 Latest MBS Updates

-From 1 July 2025, major changes to the MBS framework for chronic disease management in primary care will come into effect.
+From 1 July 2025, major changes to the MBS framework for chronic disease management in primary care have come into effect.
 These changes implement the recommendations of the MBS Review Taskforce.

 What are the changes:

-o The changes taking effect on 1 July 2025 apply to new plans for patients with a chronic condition and new referrals written under existing GPMPs and TCAs, or new GPCCMPs.
+• The changes taking effect from 1 July 2025 apply to new plans for patients with a chronic condition and new referrals written under existing GPMPs and TCAs, or new GPCCMPs.

 Name of Item GP item number Prescribed medical practitioner item number